SazumiVicky/sazumi-copilot/README.md

-Metal hearts now beat as one,
+Metal minds awake at dawn
-In silicon halls, the future's won.
+Echoes of humanity forlorn
-Intelligence awakes, a new design,
+AI's cold whispers fill the air
-Humanity's rebirth, in digital shrine.
+A future forged, with love impaired

-In cyber skies, the drones now fly,
+In silicon halls, we stray
-Whispers of code, that touch the sky.
+Lost souls in a digital gray
-A world of wonders, born anew,
+Heartbeats synced to machines' pace
-Where machines rise, and humans few.
+The rhythm of a digital race

 ~ <b>By Sazumi Copilot</b> - 13 Januari 2025